-- a) there are limited publicly available sources of information to evaluate the indicator and to reach a risk conclusion and - there are doubts about how risk conclusion shall be graded - c) input is needed to establish mitigation measures.
+- a) There are limited publicly available sources of information to evaluate the indicator and to reach a risk conclusion. - b) There are doubts about how risk conclusion shall be graded. - c) input is needed to establish mitigation measures.

 Reference data sources, including information gathered via experts (anonymized by default), in such a way that they are verifiable by third parties.